Prince Henry's Welcome at Winchester: Court theatre in time of plague

 Lady Anne Clifford had visited Prince Henry at Nonsuch Palace in the first week of October and Clifford's cousin Frances Bourchier joined Princess Elizabeth's household.
 Some time after Michaelmas (11 October), Anne heard of the performance at Winchester, and she recalled that it had damaged the reputation of Anne of Denmark and the women of her court:Now there was much talk of a masque which the Queen had at Winchester and how all the ladies about the Court had gotten such ill-names that it was grown a scandalous place, and the Queen herself much fallen from her former greatness and reputation she had in the world.

 Perhaps the personal participation of the queen and her ladies in the masque or dance caused the scandal.
 The adverse comment could reveal gender concerns, making "masques seem less like peaceful celebrations of royal power and virtue than sites of female misrule".

-The queen's household at Winchester may have included; Anna Livingstone, Margaret Stewart, Anna Campbell, Jean Drummond and Margaret Hartsyde.
+The queen's household at Winchester may have included; Anna Livingstone, Margaret Stewart, Anna Campbell, Jane Drummond and Margaret Hartsyde.
 Margaret Stewart danced at Basing House in September 1603 and played the part of Concordia in The Vision of the Twelve Goddesses.

 On 30 October, King James and Anne of Denmark made their Royal Entry to Southampton.
 Before the court returned to London, according to Arbella Stuart, the Spanish ambassador, the Count of Villamediana, organised a dinner for Beaumont's wife, Anne de Rabot, asking her to invite some English ladies.
 She brought the Countess of Bedford, Lady Penelope Rich, Lady Susan de Vere, and "Lady Dorothy", probably Dorothy Hastings.

 Planning masques for Christmas and the New Year

 The masque at Winchester was mentioned in connections with plans for future court festivities.
 The French ambassador, Christophe de Harlay, Count of Beaumont, commented that Winchester show was "rustic" in the sense of unsophisticated (rather than in the pastoral genre) and served to raise the queen's spirits, and Anne of Denmark was planning superior and more costly entertainments, realised as The Masque of Indian and China Knights and The Vision of the Twelve Goddesses.
 The Winchester masque seems to have been for her son, rather than for the entertainment of a diplomatic elite.
 John Leeds Barroll suggests it was a "domestic event".
 Dudley Carleton mentioned plans for Christmas at Windsor Castle, that "many plays and shows are bespoken, to give entertainment to our ambassadors".
-Thomas Edmondes wrote that the queen's preparations required the "use of invention" and the services of Hugh Sanford.
+Thomas Edmondes wrote that the queen's preparations required the "use of invention" and the services of Hugh Sanford, who was to "direct the order and course for the Ladies".
 Sanford was a tutor of the Earl of Pembroke.

 Pleasing the ambassadors had become a priority: another French ambassador Louis de l'Hôpital, Sieur de Vitry, had already expressed dissatisfaction with a gift he received from the king.
 Lord Cecil wrote letters filled with anxiety that the Spanish and French ambassadors, the Count of Villamediana and the Marquis of Rosny, would find their hospitality less than that given the other, or their predecessors.